Don’t worry, I know exactly how it feels

 The way jazz guitar is usually taught (in terms of scales, modes, and arpeggio patterns) is completely flawed – because it’s missing out the vital elements you need in order to sound like a jazz player.

-So I started to design my own system to improve my jazz guitar skills, based on observations of how masters like Joe Pass and Wes Montgomery approached the guitar, with some Eastern philosophy I’d studied over the years thrown in for good measure.
+So I started to design my own system to improve my jazz guitar skills, based on observations of how masters like Joe Pass and Wes Montgomery approached the guitar, with some Eastern philosophy I’d studied over the years threw in for good measure.

 In the process, I stumbled onto one of the most important things you need to do to get your playing sounding like a true jazz musician.